komori-t/QUIKS/README.md

 ### Absolute position tracking node

 If the position of one bone (typically waist) can be detected, it is possible to move around in virtual world.

+## Documentation

+A technical memo (in the form of paper) of IMUTracker can be found [here](https://gist.githubusercontent.com/mtkrtk/2a9c5ed3c2d6123b80474edbda02dfcf/raw/6774a583ee427da89996ef7d9e91693c2fbc6523/imutracker.pdf).